icegoogles/GoPro-Highlight-Parser/README.md

 3. A txt-file will be created in the directory of the Video-file(s)

 ![created txt-file](/images/created_txt.jpg)

+4. Inside the txt-file all Highlights are stored in the following format

 ![Formatting of the txt](/images/inside_txt.jpg)

 # Info
 Tested and developed on Windows 10 on Python 3.8
+The footage for testing was from the GoPro HERO6, but it should work for other models as well.

 The code for extracting the mp4 boxes/atoms is from 'Human Analog' (https://www.kaggle.com/humananalog): https://www.kaggle.com/humananalog/examine-mp4-files-with-python-only